odino/nikki/README.md

 A fast, browser-based IDE written in NodeJS. **For Real**.

-Nikki's philosophy embraces the *less is better*, giving you a smart text editor that lets you focus on code rather than making you waste your time waiting for the IDE to boot, to suggest a method or to scan a new project.
+Nikki's philosophy embraces the *"less is better"* approach, giving you a smart text editor that lets you focus on code rather than making you waste your time waiting for the IDE to boot, to suggest a method or to scan a new project.

-Not to mention, Nikki doesn't need 64GB of RAM to run a simple "Hello World!" in Java. l
+Nikki is purely built on JavaScript (both on the browser and on Node), HTML and CSS, uses [socket.io](http://socket.io/) to have fun with your filesystem and the
-;-)
+[ACE editor](http://ace.c9.io/) to let you edit files like you're on your (ex) favourite IDE.

 ## Installation